InSpectres

-System

-InSpectres is written as a solution to the problems in classic whodunit role-playing games.
-In any kind of investigative adventure, the players follows a series of clues provided by the game master, which eventually enables the players to find out what happened and "who done it".
-Managing the injection of clues into such a game can be quite difficult; if the clues come too fast or are too easy, the players will get bored or simply sit back and enjoy the game master unrolling the plot for them.
-If the clues are too hard to find, the players will become frustrated and spend their energy following dead ends.
-InSpectres deals with this problem by allowing the players to invent their own clues.
+Description

+InSpectres is a humorous role-playing game about ghost-busting that allows players to invent their own clues.
 The game mechanics regulate the flow of clues to give the players time to develop their ideas and come up with an interesting story.

-InSpectres uses an adversarial system, in which the player describes what happens if the dice roll is successful and the game master decides if the dice roll is bad.
-However, like most role playing games, the game has a method of conflict resolution using dice.
+InSpectres uses an adversarial system, in which the player describes what happens if the dice roll is successful and the game master decides what happens if the dice roll is bad.
+Like most role playing games, the game has a method of conflict resolution using dice.
 If the player succeeds, they earn a "franchise die," and when enough are collected, the current case is solved.
 Players can, at any time, use "confessionals," in the style of reality television, to add traits to other players' characters or steer events their way.

 Setting

-The player characters have just started a franchise in the supernatural investigation and elimination company, InSpectres.
+The player characters have just started a franchise in the supernatural investigation and elimination business InSpectres.
 They investigate paranormal phenomena, hunt ghosts and kill vampires, depending on their company's niche.

+Publication history

+InSpectres was designed by Jared A. Sorensen and published by Memento Mori Theatricks in 2002.

 Supplements

-Three pdf supplements (termed 'micro-supplements') have been released which present alternative settings for the InSpectres game.
-All three micro supplements are available for free download.
+Three pdf supplements (termed 'micro-supplements') provide alternative settings.
+All three micro supplements are available for free download: